-The Gulf of Mexico - Veracruz, Mexico
+The Gulf of Mexico

-San Juan de Ulúa
+San Juan de Ulúa - Veracruz, Mexico

 San Juan de Ulúa is a fortress on La Gallega Island facing the Mexican port of Veracruz.
 Before arrival of the Spaniards the island was a sanctuary dedicated to the Aztec God Tezcatlipoca.
 According to legend the name comes from the Nahuatl language Gulhua and Ulli.
-The San Juan part of the name was allegedly added by Spanish Conquistador Juan de Grijalva due to having arrived to the island on the day of San Juan Bautista in 1518.
+The San Juan part of the name was allegedly added by Spanish Conquistador Juan de Grijalva due to having arrived to the island in 1518 on the day of San Juan Bautista.
 Hernan Cortés also landed there in 1519 to start his exploration of the New World.
-San Juan de Ulúa was the main location, within the Gulf of Mexico, that Spanish vessels docked to pick up silver and gold for eventual shipment to Spain.^[52]
+San Juan de Ulúa was the main location, within the Gulf of Mexico, that Spanish vessels docked to pick up silver and gold for eventual shipment to Spain.
+[52]

 Initial construction on the island began in 1535, under the guidance of Antonio de Mendoza with fort construction starting in 1565.
-Later, Juan Bautista Antonelli began its actual fortification, which was completed by Jaime Franck in 1692.
+Later, Juan Bautista Antonelli began its actual fortification which was completed by Jaime Franck in 1692.
 To build the fort, a mortar made out of oyster shells, turtle eggs, sand and salt water was made.
 This made the walls resistant to the strong north winds that are frequent in the area.
 The internal arches reflect different architectural styles, from the midpoint to the elliptical vaults which enhance the structure.
-The most representative feature of the fort is the "Muro de las Argollas" (the Wall of Rings) where there were around 35 rings to tie the boats to the port.
-In this fashion, they were able to protect the ships from the strong north winds that whipped through the port, preventing them from crashing into each other during bad weather.
+The most representative feature of the fort is the "Muro de Argollas" (Wall of Rings) where there were around 35 rings to tie boats to the fort.
+This way they were able to protect the ships from the strong north winds that whipped through the port, preventing them from crashing into each other during bad weather.

-Over the centuries several battles and skirmishes were fought within the port of Veracruz involving fort San Juan de Ulúa.
-In 1568, the Spanish Navy trapped the English fleet of Sir John Hawkins, including his cousin the young Francis Drake, at San Juan de Ulúa.
+Over the centuries, several battles and skirmishes were fought within the port of Veracruz involving Fort San Juan de Ulúa.
+In 1568 the Spanish Navy trapped the English fleet of Sir John Hawkins, including his cousin the young Francis Drake, at San Juan de Ulúa.
 Richard Hakluyt's book, The Principal Navigations, Voiages, Traffiques and Discoveries of the English Nation (1598-1600), claims Drake and Hawkins were on a private venture, peacefully trading with the local Spanish colonists in violation of Spanish law, when the Spanish naval fleet arrived.
 It has been speculated that Drake and Hawkins likely had raided Spanish settlements elsewhere during that voyage.
-Historians have also speculated that the Spanish colonists were forced to trade with them illegally under threat of raids and attacks.
+Historians have speculated that the Spanish colonists were forced to trade with them under threat of raids and attacks.

 Despite being suspicion of each other, the Spanish allowed Drake and Hawkins to take shelter from a bad storm, under truce, on an otherwise open coastline near San Juan de Ulúa.
 The Spaniards attacked the British, taking them completely by surprise.
 Hawkins and Drake escaped in the ships Minion and Judith, but their larger ships were taken or destroyed while many of the English sailors were killed.
-The attack and subsequent hardships were instrumental in fueling Drake's great hatred of Spain and Catholicism.^[53]
+The attack and subsequent hardships were instrumental in fueling Drake's great hatred of Spain and Catholicism.[53]

-In 1683 fort San Juan de Ulúa was taken by Lorenzo Jácome (Lorencillo), who also captured and sacked Veracruz.
+In 1683 Fort San Juan de Ulúa was taken by Lorenzo Jácome (Lorencillo) who also captured and sacked Veracruz.
 It was the last stronghold of the Spanish crown on the continent and resisted sieges from 1821 until 1825.
 The fort was occupied by French troops in 1838 and American forces in 1847.
-During 1915 the fortress became the presidential residence of Benito Juárez during the war of the Reform and of Carranza in the Revolution.^[54]